College Prep Testing

 It is the student's responsibility to be aware of test registration deadlines and the testing requirements of the colleges to which he/she will apply and to request that CollegeBoard send your SAT results to colleges directly from the testing service.

 Raleigh Charter’s CEEB code is 343-230 and will be needed for all test registration forms and college applications.
 Students should give this number when requested on forms so that scores will be sent to RCHS.

 Bookstores and libraries generally carry more extensive books and software for independent preparation.
 Generally, the best preparation is to work hard in academic courses and to do extensive outside reading, including summer reading.
 Some students find test preparation courses helpful.
 Scores generally go up, tutored or not, twenty to thirty points with each repeat test.
 Studies have shown, however, that the average score increase after a preparation program generally does not exceed fifty points, and sometimes students show declines.
 Studies also reveal that the math score responds more readily to specific tutoring than the verbal score because the verbal score is more a measure of acquired language background and reading completed over a long period of time.

-RCHS will administer the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) for all ninth, tenth, and eleventh graders in October each year.
+RCHS will administer the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) for all tenth and eleventh graders in October each year.
 Students do not register directly with the testing service to take the PSAT.
-Instead, each student will pay a nominal fee to RCHS and the school will in turn register the student for testing.
-This nearly 3 hour practice SAT measures the verbal, math, and writing skills that students have developed and allows them to take part in the Student Search Service, thereby receiving mail from participating colleges and universities.
-Colleges do not receive score results.
+Instead, each student will pay a nominal fee to RCHS and the school will register the student for testing.
+The test provides practice for the SAT, and students who take the PSAT/NMSQT are automatically screened for the National Merit® Scholarship Program, an academic competition for recognition and scholarships.

 Non Standardized Testing